nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Saving the data

-Managera data are saved in the hard disk automatically after any command that changes the data.
+Managera saves data in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-Managera data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+Managera's data is saved as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, Managera will discard all data and start with an empty data file at the next run.